Management of Water Resources

 Environmental Load due to Wastewater

-In addition, due to activities such as reduction of water usage for washing at dyeing factories, chemical oxygen demand (COD) decreased by 14% year-on-year to 260 tons, bio-chemical oxygen demand (BOD) increased by 24% year-on-year to 79 tons
+In addition, due to activities such as reduction of water usage for washing at dyeing factories, chemical oxygen demand (COD) decreased by 20% year on year to 209 tons, and biochemical oxygen demand (BOD) remained the same as the previous fiscal year at 80 tons.

 Trends in freshwater intake and water discharged